MLH/mlh-docker-labs-fork/mlh-localhost/chapters/herokudeploy.md

-## 3.0 Deploying an app to a Swarm
+## 3.0 Deploying your Webapp to Heroku

 This portion of the tutorial will guide you through deploying the Flask application we made to Heroku using Docker.

 **Important.**